PowerClerk Support Center

 Merge Documents Template Dialog

-The data tags for the eSignature will be populated based on the contact details entered in a PowerClerk form (we will design this form at Step 2).
+Document Templates can be set up with data tags for an eSignature to be populated based on the contact details entered in a PowerClerk form.

 Commonly three DocuSign tags are placed into a Document Template: {Administrator Sign}, {Applicant Sign} and {Applicant (or Administrator) Date}.
 Place these tags in the respective signature spaces on the document using a white font color to completely blend into the background and become invisible to those signing this document.